szuecs/go-cli/README.md

-The main package and function of the CLI app is in cmd/$APP/main.go.
-It parses flags and merges the configuration to start the application.
+The main package and function of the CLI app is in main.go.
+It parses flags, lookups ENV and merges the configuration to start your CLI application.

 Configuring your client, use the following make target: